 - Alternate fingerings for specific scales

-- Rhythmic patterns or patterns
+- Rhythmic patterns

 Pay attention when you read the audition requirements, so you don’t have any surprises.
 A bonus tip: pay attention to the time they give you to play scales.
 That will help you practice at a tempo that meets the requirement.

 Here are a few of the differences you might see if you audition for the Bachelor’s Degree program at one of these top-notch schools on your bassoon.
 These requirements are current as of September 2020.